PrabinaMeher/OptimGS/README.md

 # Output description
 The script consists of four steps.
 Each step produces output files that are used as inputs for the corresponding subsequent step.
 ### Step I
 In the first step, 20 iterations (_nexp_) are generated for each of the 14 models.
 This results in a total of 280 files.
 In each file, the first column contains the observed values, while the remaining 21 columns represent the predicted values for each chromosome.
-Predictions were generated for the test set only, comprising 20% of the total observations in each iteration.
+Predictions were generated for the test set, comprising 20% of the total observations in each iteration.
 For example table below shows the observed and predicted values for each chromosome for a single iteration and a model.

 |Observed|1A|1B|1D|2A|2B|2D|3A|3B|3D|4A|4B|4D|5A|5B|5D|6A|6B|6D|7A|7B|7D|
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|